krishananth99/krishananth99/README.md

 🔭 Currently exploring data-driven solutions in computational modelling, statistical analysis, and predictive analytics.
 🌱 Learning and applying Python, SQL, and Machine Learning techniques to real-world problems.
 ⚡ Love working with large-scale data, building predictive models, and uncovering insights from complex datasets.
-🎯 Interested in collaborating on data science projects, statistical modelling, and business intelligence applications.
+🎯 Interested in collaborating on data science projects, and statistical modelling.

 📫 Feel free to reach out at krish.ananth99@gmail.com